Most people have been given a prescription drug at one time or another in their lifetime.

 - Irregular heartbeat

 Risk for addiction depends upon many variables.
 Influencing factors include age, a person’s biological make-up and heredity, psychological factors, and social environment.
 The more risk factors one has, the higher the risk that taking prescription medications may lead to addiction.
 If you think that you or someone you love may be having a problem with prescription medications, there is help.
 Due to the increase in dependence and addiction to prescription medications, there are now non-addictive medications that can help with withdrawal symptoms.
 This is not an answer in itself.
-Medically assist detox, combined with behavioral therapy can help you regain control of your life.
+Medically assisted detox, combined with behavioral therapy, can help you regain control of your life.

 - Prescription drug abuse. (n.d.).
 Retrieved February, 2016.

 - Prescription Drug Abuse: Addiction, Types, and Treatment. (n.d.).
 Retrieved February, 2016.